-From a young age, the message of peace has spoken far louder than that of war.
+From a young age, the message of peace has always rang far louder than that of conflict.
 When given a choice between fighting and resolution – for me – the latter wins near every time.

-Of course there are cases when we need to fight or defend something, but perhaps more often, we need to take action.
+Of course, there are cases when we need to fight for or defend something—but perhaps more often, we need to take conscious action.

-So when it comes to climate change, I have taken a vow to act on climate rather than fight it.
+So, when it comes to climate change, I have taken a vow to act rather than fight.

-I’ve heard both terms used when discussing the part we can play in long term solutions, but I sincerely believe that we will get a lot further as a collective if we stop the fighting, and simply act.
+I’ve heard both terms used when discussing the part we can play in developing long-term solutions, but I sincerely believe that we will get a lot further as a collective if we stop the fighting, and turn to action.

-At the beginning of this series on the 6 pillars of tree planting, I shared a link for a list of 101 simple actsto generate positive impact, and lighten one’s footprint on the Earth.
+At the beginning of this series on the 6 pillars of tree planting, I shared a link to a list of 101 simple acts that I created to help you generate positive impact, and lighten your footprint on the Earth.

-These acts are a combination of mindful decisions made on a daily basis that ultimately impact our environment.
-Although they are in no particular or fixed order, plant a tree is second on the list.
+These acts are a combination of mindful decisions made on a daily basis that can ultimately impact our environment.
+Although they are in no particular or fixed order, planting a tree is second on the list.

 I’m glad you asked.

-So while we can get caught up in the somewhat complicated carbon footprint calculations to determine how many trees we need to plant to offset the miles we drive, or the flight we just took, let’s keep tree planting simple.
+So while we can get caught up in somewhat complicated carbon footprint calculations in an effort to determine how many trees we need to plant to offset our daily commute or the flight we just took, let’s keep tree planting simple.

 Plant a tree & take note of the positive ripple effect that it creates.
-And while it may seem as though the more you plant, the greater the positive impact, there is a little saying that reminds us that perhaps this isn't the case.
+And while it may seem as though the more you plant, the greater the positive impact, there's a little saying that reminds us that this isn't always the case: quality over quantity.

 The right tree, in the right place can make a world of difference.
-Now that we’ve wrapped up the series of the 6 pillars of tree planting, it’s time to talk about other topics such as – how to plant trees in my backyard and beyond.
+Now that we’ve wrapped up the series of the 6 pillars of tree planting, it’s time to consider other topics like how we can work together to plant more trees!